Skip to content Skip to sidebar

 Updated

-Automatically translate your WordPress website into more languages with DeepL.
-Control formality and achieve excellent translations with a glossary.
+Learn how to automatically translate your WordPress website into more languages with DeepL and WPML.

 Why Translate with DeepL and WPML?

+DeepL is one of the best machine translation engines available today.
 It supports over 30+ languages, can generate native-like translations, and is the preferred translation engine among WPML clients.
-In 2023 alone, WPML translated more than 13 billion words with DeepL!
+In 2025 alone, WPML translated more than 13 billion words with DeepL!

 By translating with WPML, you get full access to DeepL, plus unique WPML features: